29P/Schwassmann–Wachmann

 Comet 29P/Schwassmann–Wachmann, also known as Schwassmann–Wachmann 1, was discovered on November 15, 1927, by Arnold Schwassmann and Arno Arthur Wachmann at the Hamburg Observatory in Bergedorf, Germany.
-The comet will next come to opposition on 12 March 2026, and then come to aphelion on 30 September 2026.
+It is a large comet 60 km in diameter and is known for being observable throughout the whole orbit and having frequent outbursts where it brightens by 2-3 magnitudes.
+The most recent outbursts were in February 2026, April 2026, and May 2026.
+The comet came to solar conjunction on 26 September 2026, and will come to aphelion on 30 September 2026.
+It crossed the celestial equator in late 2025 and is headed further into southern skies until April 2029 when it will have a declination of −31.

 Discovery

 It was discovered photographically, when the comet was in outburst and the magnitude was about 13.
 Precovery images of the comet from March 4, 1902, were found in 1931 and showed the comet at 12th magnitude.

 Orbit and physical properties

 The comet reached its most recent perihelion on March 7, 2019.
-It also came to its last opposition in late December 2022.
+It spends its entire orbit just beyond Jupiter at 5.8–6.3 AU from the Sun where the comet remains active with a coma as it is close to the snow line.
+It will reach aphelion on 30 September 2026.

-The comet is a member of a class of objects called "Centaurs", of which at least 500 are known.
+The comet is a member of a class of objects called "centaurs", of which at least 1000 are known.
 These are small icy bodies with orbits between those of Jupiter and Neptune.
-The Centaurs have been recently perturbed inward from the Kuiper belt, a disk of trans-Neptunian objects occupying a region extending from the orbit of Neptune to approximately 50 AU from the Sun.
+The centaurs have been recently perturbed inward from the Kuiper belt, a disk of trans-Neptunian objects occupying a region extending from the orbit of Neptune to approximately 50 AU from the Sun.
 Frequent perturbations by Jupiter will likely accumulate and cause the comet to migrate either inward or outward by the year 4000.
-A number of Centaurs appear to be dynamically and perhaps even physically related to 29P; such objects may traverse the coma of 29P when in outburst.
+A number of centaurs appear to be dynamically and perhaps even physically related to 29P; such objects may traverse the coma of 29P when in outburst.

 The comet nucleus is estimated to be 60.4±7.4 kilometers in diameter.
+As of 2026, the comet has a rotation period of about 58 days.